jonzingale/Haskell/blinky/diffusion_limited_aggregation/README.md

 a mountain.
 They are computations where *process* is more apt a term than *function*, computations whose specification may be trivial and yet depend crucially on initial conditions, historicity, and context.
-The evolving process manifests in bouts of combinatorial explosions, the intension matters more than the extension, and any particular run is unambiguously path-dependent, i.e., computations that are as far from *purely functional* as one can possibly hope for.
+The evolving process manifests in bouts of combinatorial explosions, the *intension* matters more than the *extension*, and any particular run is unambiguously path-dependent, i.e., computations that are as far from *purely functional* as one can possibly hope for.

 Some time ago, my friend, Glen mentioned diffusion-limited aggregation (DLA) in the context of our on-going discussions centered around modal